 Mr. Fejérvári is a frequent performer of chamber music.
-He has collaborated with the Keller and Kódaly Quartets and with violinists Joseph Lin and András Keller; cellists Gary Hoffman, Christoph Richter, Ivan Monighetti, Frans Helmerson, and Steven Isserlis; and horn player Radovan Vlatković.
-He has appeared on the Kronberg Academy’s Chamber Music Connects the World program; as part of IMS Prussia Cove’s Open Chamber Music Seminar; at Lisztomanias in Châteauroux, France; at the Tiszadob Piano Festival in Hungary; and at Encuentro de Música in Santander, Spain.
+He’s collaborated with the Keller and Kodály Quartets and with violinists Joseph Lin and András Keller; cellists Gary Hoffman, Christoph Richter, Ivan Monighetti, Frans Helmerson, and Steven Isserlis; and horn player Radovan Vlatković.
+He’s appeared on the Kronberg Academy’s Chamber Music Connects the World program; as part of IMS Prussia Cove’s Open Chamber Music Seminar; at Lisztomanias in Châteauroux, France; at the Tiszadob Piano Festival in Hungary; and at Encuentro de Música in Santander, Spain.
 At the invitation of Artistic Director Mitsuko Uchida, Mr. Fejérvári participated in the Marlboro Music Festival during the summers of 2014, 2015, and 2016.
 He also toured throughout the United States with Musicians from Marlboro in the 2017–18 and 2018–19 seasons.